arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense-rev2/tutorials/01.user-manual/content.md

 | **Max Current per Pin** |    10 mA     |            Source/sink current limit             |
 |  **Max Total Current**  |    200 mA    |          Combined current for all pins           |

-***__Important safety considerations when working with the Nano R4 pins:__ The microcontroller on the Arduino Nano 33 BLE Sense Rev2 runs at 3.3V, which means that you must never apply more than 3.3V to its Digital and Analog pins.
+***__Important safety considerations when working with the Nano 33 BLE Sense Rev2 pins:__ The microcontroller on the Arduino Nano 33 BLE Sense Rev2 runs at 3.3V, which means that you must never apply more than 3.3V to its Digital and Analog pins.
 Care must be taken when connecting sensors and actuators to assure that this limit of 3.3V is never exceeded.
 Connecting higher voltage signals, like the 5V commonly used with the other Arduino boards, will damage the Arduino Nano 33 BLE Sense Rev2.***

 **_To avoid such risk with existing projects, where you should be able to pull out a Nano and replace it with the new Nano 33 BLE Sense Rev2, we have the 5V pin on the header, positioned between RST and A7 that is not connected as default factory setting.
 This means that if you have a design that takes 5V from that pin, it won't work immediately, as a precaution we put in place to draw your attention to the 3.3V compliance on digital and analog inputs._**